Instant Pot / Money Talks News

 kazoka / Shutterstock.com

-Tip: If you’re looking to buy an Instant Pot but don’t want to pay full price, your best bets are Black Friday, Amazon Prime Day or diligent haunting of the shelves of your local thrift store.
-Some recipients of the Instant Pot never even open the box (it’s that intimidating pressure-cooker factor again), so thrift stores can be a great place to score an unopened IP.
+Tip: If you’re looking to buy an Instant Pot but don’t want to pay full price, your best bets are Black Friday, Amazon Prime Day or diligent stalking of the shelves of your local thrift store.
+Some recipients of the Instant Pot never even open the box (it’s that intimidating pressure-cooker factor again), so thrift stores can be a great place to score an unopened Instant Pot.

 2. Throw away the takeout menus